SJTU-IPADS/SQLSolver-artifacts/README.md

 python run-useful-rewrite-example.py
 ```

 ## Time Estimation of the Whole Workflow

 The preparation before running the experiments takes roughly 10 minutes, including building the docker image and compiling the code,

 Running `all-in-one.sh` to reproduce all evaluation results will take about 1.5 hours.

+## Online Demo

+We provide an online [demo](https://sqlsolver.systems/sqlsolver/home) and you can try it.
+Note that the online demo runs on a machine with poor performance.
+If you want to reproduce all evaluation results, please use an AWS EC2 c5a.8xlarge machine with 128GB gp3 or a stronger machine.